dgilmore/DNA_ENCODER/README.md

 * Visit: https://dna-app.davidgilmoreinnis.now.sh/ to test out my solutions.

+* The app's dependencies are create-react-app and semnatic-react-ui.
+To build this project locally, you'll need to clone this repo, use yarn to add create-react-app and semantic-react-ui.
+Then run yarn build.

 * In the project directory, the src folder contains the files I created for the task, including:

 ## Encode.js